Voice search is taking over search, find out how we can help your business

-Over one billion searches on mobile devices are done by voice every month and, according to Comscore, 50% of all searches will be voice searches by 2020.
+Over one billion searches on mobile devices are done by voice every month and it was once thought that 50% of all searches will be voice searches by 2020 (derived from ComScore data).

 As the technology and devices for voice queries are advancing, it is key that you consider optimising for voice search as a part of your digital strategy and marketing mix.